slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.
 - Financial health is just as important as physical health.
 Nothing feels as good as having a «fuck you» fund.
 - The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.
--->
+- friends
+- (kk) Learn how to take a 20-minute power nap without embarrassment.
+“In one aspect, yes, I believe in ghosts, but we create them.
+We haunt ourselves.” ― Laurie Halse Anderson -->

 > *'Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference' -- Erik Vance*